> Article

 provider "keycloak" {

-url = var.keycloak_url # e.g. https://sso.example.com
+url = var.keycloak_url # e.g. https://auth.example.com

-realm = "master" # admin realm for API auth
+realm = "master" # Admin realm for API auth

 client_id = var.automation_client_id